MPAX: Mathematical Programming in JAX: Experiments

+We evaluate the batch-solving capability of \textsc{MPAX} using a two-stage stochastic cargo flight scheduling instance (the “storm” case) from~\cite{mulvey1995new}, where many second-stage LPs are supposed to be solved within each first-stage iteration.

+\textbf{Problem instance.} This model originates from a classic air-cargo planning problem, where the first stage determines the number and types of aircraft assigned to a set of routes, subject to minimum flight frequencies and aircraft flow-balance constraints over the network.
+The second stage models cargo allocation under demand uncertainty, including shipped cargo, unmet demand, and unused capacity on each leg, with corresponding demand and flow-balance constraints.
+Uncertainty enters only through the right-hand sides of 118 demand constraints.
+Following the construction of Mulvey and Ruszczyński (1995), we generate scenario-specific demands by scaling the nominal forecast by factors \{0.8, 0.9, 1.0, 1.1, 1.2\}, each with probability 0.2, independently across all demands.
+This results in a large-scale stochastic program with $5^{118}$ scenarios.
+The exact mathematical formulation of this problem is provided in Appendix~\ref{app:cargo}.

+To evaluate batch-solving performance, we solve scenario subproblems using batch sizes of 1, 10, 100, 1{,}000, and 10{,}000, and compare the solve times of MPAX and Gurobi.
+Specifically, for each batch size, we measure the time required by each solver to solve the corresponding batch of instances in a single call.

-\textbf{Computing environment.} We use NVIDIA A100-PCIe-80GB GPU, with CUDA 12.4, for running MPAX, FLAX and PyTorch, and use Intel(R) Xeon(R) Silver 4316 CPU @ 2.30GHz with 256GB RAM and 16 threads for running Gurobi 11.0.3, OSQP 0.6.7 and SCS 3.2.7.
+\textbf{Computational environment.} We use an NVIDIA H100 SXM GPU with CUDA 12.4 for running MPAX and use Intel(R) Xeon(R) Platinum 8462Y+ @ 2.80 GHz with 128GB RAM and 16 threads for running Gurobi 13.0.0.
+For Gurobi, we solve the batched instances sequentially on the CPU.
+Each instance is solved with 16 threads enabled, so every Gurobi run fully utilizes the available CPU parallelism.